OpenTechSchool/python-data-intro/core/notebook.md

 * Using a nifty tool called NBViewer you can easily share IPython Notebooks on the internet, rendered as web pages (but still downloadable to play with in IPython.)
 Check out the [NBViewer home page](http://nbviewer.ipython.org/) or the [IPython Notebook gallery](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks) for some interesting ones.

+## Other Ways to Run IPython

+Other options if you feel like exploring:

+* There is a command line "ipython" program (just run ipython without the --notebook argument) that behaves similarly to the "python" shell, but with some of the features of IPython Notebook (although none of the graphical features.)

+* There is a standalone graphical IPython program (ie not web browser based) called "QtConsole", like the command line IPython but with some graphical features.
+Launch it by running "ipython --qtconsole".

+## Doing the workshop without IPython

+Tried out IPython Notebook but don't really like it?
+No problem!
+The rest of the workshop can be completed without using IPython Notebook at all, feel free to go back to the Python coding tools you were using already.

 ## Next Chapter

 Time to give Notebook a real workout!
 The next chapter is [Working With Text Files](text-files.html)